 Advanced students are invited to become a Member of the Teen Ensemble, after exceptional work and several semesters of study.
-During the fall, we work on advanced character development, voice and movement, script analysis and ensemble development, while choosing the performance pieces and potentially, developing original material.
-During the spring, we apply the skills learned and rehearse for Festival performances, open to the public.
+During the fall, work focuses on advanced character development, voice and movement, script analysis and ensemble development, along with choosing the performance pieces and potentially, developing original material.
+During the spring, we apply the skills learned while rehearsing for Festival performances, open to the public.

 Signing up for these advanced classes requires an invitation from the Director of Education, a commitment to ensemble, and availability for both semesters with the following specifics:

 - Invitations sent in mid-August via email